-This is our gorgeous rescue girl Kenya.
-Just before she turned one she ran into a branch and stabbed herself... with collapsed lungs she needed emergency specialist surgery.
-Twelve months later she was bitten by a deadly brown snake!
-Somehow she made it through.
-On both occasions we were able to get our beautiful girl the best care thanks to our Bow Wow Meow Pet Insurance ... the only insurance I pay with a smile.
-I foster for Herd2homes now and I always recommend Bow Wow Meow to our adopters for pet insurance - could not be happier with your service!
+turned one she ran into a branch and stabbed herself... with collapsed lungs she needed emergency Somehow she made it through.
+On both occasions we were able to get our beautiful girl the best care thanks to the only insurance I pay with a smile.
+I foster for Herd2homes now and I always adopters for pet insurance - could not be happier with your service!